jariq/NuSign/README.md

 NuSign is a command line application that digitally signs NuGet packages.
 It can also verify the signature of any previously signed NuGet package.

-**WARNING: NuSign SHOULD NOT be used in production!** It is just a prototype tool which demonstrates that NuGet packages can include embedded signatures and still remain backwards compatible with already existing NuGet tools.
+**WARNING: NuSign SHOULD NOT be used in production!** It is just a proof of the concept tool which demonstrates that NuGet packages can include embedded signatures and still remain backwards compatible with already existing NuGet tools.

 ## Why do NuGet packages need to be signed ?